huggingface/simulate/integrations/Unity/package/Documentation/simenv.md

 Installation

+From Git

+---

 1. Open package manager in Unity (Window -> Package Manager)
 2. Click "+" -> "Add package from git URL"
-3. Install from the URL: "https://github.com/dylanebert/simenv.git?path=/integrations/Unity/simenv-unity/Packages/co.huggingface.simenv"
+3. Install from the URL: "https://github.com/dylanebert/simenv.git?path=/integrations/Unity/package"

+From File

+---

+1. Place the SimEnv `integrations/Unity/package` folder in a known location
+2. Open package manager in Unity (Window -> Package Manager)
+3. Click "+" -> "Add package from disk"
+4. Locate the `package.json` file in the `integrations/Unity/package` folder

 Setup